-- CA-A.2.1 This Module was first issued in April 2006, as part of the first phase of Volume 4 (Investment Business) to be released.
+- CA-A.2.1 This Module was first issued in April 2006 by the BMA, as part of the first phase of Volume 4 (Investment Business) to be released.
 It is dated April 2006.
-All subsequent changes to this Module are annotated with the end-calendar quarter date in which the change was made: Chapter UG-3 provides further details on Rulebook maintenance and version control. - CA-A.2.2 A list of recent changes made to this Module is provided below:
+Any material changes that have subsequently been made to this Module are annotated with the calendar quarter date in which the change was made: Chapter UG-3 provides further details on Rulebook maintenance and version control. - CA-A.2.2 When the CBB replaced the BMA in September 2006, the provisions of this Module remained in force.
+Volume 4 was updated in July 2007 to reflect the switch to the CBB; however, new calendar quarter dates were only issued where the update necessitated changes to actual requirements. - CA-A.2.3 A list of recent changes made to this Module is provided below: